einKnuffy/nvim-config/ReadMe.md

 #  Personal nvim configuration - einknuffy

+> For neovim, a function `ConfigSync` will be provided for you to manually get the latest config from this repository, stashing all local changes

 ## Steps
 - Have Neovim-QT on Windows installed (won't be used as a GUI)
 - Have Cygwin-Terminal installed (Linux-like environment on windows)